ashe-cuena/neete/README.md

 Nodes can be copied and pasted simply by right clicking on the name tag and selecting **Copy**, then right clicking on an intended destination and selecting **Paste**.
 A node is copied along with all the other contents it carries.

-By default, output text is written to the file **nete_out.txt**.
+By default, output text is written to the file **neete_out.txt**.
 This can be changed under **Edit** then **Option** on the top menu.
 A window with an entry box will appear where a complete path to a desired output file can be entered.

 Whenever the text represented by NEETE is required, the output file can be rendered under **File** then **Render** or by pressing **CTRL+SHIFT+R**.
 ## How it Works